Washington Security Deposit Returns and Deductions

 In order for landlords to make deductions from the security deposit for damages, the items damaged (e.g., carpet, kitchen fixtures, etc.) must be listed on the condition statement provided to the tenant at the start of the lease term.

-Most states, such as Washington, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including Washington, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and reflect actual landlord expenses.

-If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant by filing a claim in the appropriate court or, if the tenant is receiving rental assistance, the landlord can apply for compensation up to $5,000 from the state’s Landlord Damage Relief Program.
+If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant by filing a claim in the appropriate court.
+(If the tenant is receiving rental assistance, the landlord can apply for compensation up to $5,000 from the state’s Landlord Damage Relief Program.)

 • Gently worn carpets